Press and PR

 It seems all her hard work has paid off as the collection of kaftans, cover-ups and dresses - all of which have been hand-made in India using traditional Indian techniques of block printing, hand embroidery and beading on cotton voile - is taking beach resorts by storm as it has recently been snapped up by high end outlets in St Tropez and Ibiza.

 Rachel said: “I wanted to create beautiful, unique and ‘one off’ pieces that you struggle to find on the high street but long to wear on holiday.
-It was really important that they were ethically produced too.
+It was really important to me that they were ethically produced too.

 “It amazes me that in this day and age there is such a lack of concern over the origin of the products that we buy.
 Going to India, enabled me to witness the entire production process first hand - fabrics being dyed, air-dried, hand printed, cut and finally hand-stitched, it was fascinating!”